Upper Mississippian culture: Origins

 The origin of the Upper Mississippian cultures is a matter of debate among archaeologists.
 They may have been local Late Woodland populations who were influenced by the large-scale chiefdom entities; or they may have originated in one of these more advanced societies and set out to “colonize” the marginal areas to the north.
 Aztalan is a site that represents an incursion of Middle Mississippians into Wisconsin; however, it is apparent that the Aztalan material culture is quite distinct from Upper Mississippian, so it does not necessarily follow that one evolved out of the other.
 There is evidence that from A.D.
 1200-1500 there was a climatic cooling trend which appears to have made the growing system much less reliable in the Upper Mississippi area.
 This may have been why the culture “reverted” back to a smaller scale society with lesser dependence on agriculture for subsistence, and more emphasis on hunting and gathering.

 There is significant evidence that the Middle Mississippians and Upper Mississippians had frequent contact with each other.
 In particular, the Anker site near Chicago, Illinois, yielded grave goods with clear ties to the south including a mask gorget with a “weeping eye” motif which was also found on an artifact from the Nodena site in Arkansas, and is considered to be associated with the Southern Ceremonial Complex.
 It is unclear whether this represents trade or an actual movement of people from the Middle Mississippian heartland to the Great Lakes.

 Environment

 The Upper Mississippian sites are mostly located on what is known as the Prairie Peninsula region of the American Midwest; including the states of Iowa, Missouri, Illinois, northern Indiana and southwestern Michigan.
 This was prime habitat for the bison, which comprised a major food source as well as raw material for bone tools.
 Archaeologists believe that the range of the bison did not extend across the Mississippi into Illinois until about A.D.
 1600.

 Sites in the Prairie Peninsula are generally located in major river valleys like the Illinois or Mississippi.
 These areas were ideally suited for the inhabitants to access resources in several different ecosystems; the prairie (bison, elk); river bottoms (nuts, berries, wild turkey), oak savannas (deer, elk, bear, wild berries) and the river itself with associated marshes and wetlands (fish, water lily tubers, mussels, turtles, waterfowl).

+Other sites characterized as Upper Mississippian or Oneota are found farther north, in present day Minnesota and Wisconsin.
+These include the Tremaine Site Complex in Wisconsin and the Grand Meadow Chert Quarry and sites in the Blue Earth River Region in Minnesota.
+Settlement patterns and diets varied significantly across these sites.